not eating enough to lose weight

 Fucking kill me now.

-So today I’m going to deep dive into the science on this topic and show you why the absolute fucknuckles saying “HeY, mAyBe YoU’rE nOt EaTiNg EnOuGh CaLoRiEs To LoSe WeIgHt” are dead fucking wrong.
+So today I’m going to clear away the confusion by diving deep into the science on this topic, and I’ll show you why the absolute fucknuckles who say “mAyBe YoU’rE nOt EaTiNg EnOuGh CaLoRiEs To LoSe WeIgHt” are dead wrong.

 am i not eating enough to lose weight